teuk/mediabot_v3/docs/PLUGIN_ARCHITECTURE.md

 1. `roll`, `flip`, `choose`, `8ball`, `morse` and `abbrev`;
 2. short external content through the MB746 shared HTTP proof;
-3. quotes after the approved data facade exists.
+3. quote reads through the MB747 facade, then writes as a separate gate.

 AI conversation, radio, central moderation, authentication, updater and IRC transport are not first-wave extraction candidates.